renatomelo/lower-bound-for-lcip/README.md

 # Tighter Dual Bounds on the Least Cost Influence Problem

-**Problem**: The Least Cost Influence Problem is a combinatorial problem that is usually described in the context of social networks.
+The Least Cost Influence Problem is a combinatorial problem that is usually described in the context of social networks.
 The objective is to give incentives to a set of individuals in the network, such that some information is spread at minimum cost.

 We provide an efficient algorithm to get lower bounds in a branch-and-bound scheme, and use these in a Branch-and-Cut method.